marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

                  keepHeader: true, skip: 1)
 ```

-- The closure selects the text from each file in the incoming tuples (a convenience offered by Nextflow for inputs marked with `path` qualifiers), and the options `keepHeader` and `skip` work together to keep the header of the first file while skipping the first line of the remaining files
-- Additionally, Groovy is more flexible in allowing method calls over line breaks than Python, so chained methods are commonly started on new lines
+The closure selects the text from each file in the incoming tuples (a convenience offered by Nextflow for inputs marked with `path` qualifiers), and the options `keepHeader` and `skip` work together to keep the header of the first file while skipping the first line of the remaining files.
+Additionally, Groovy is more flexible in allowing method calls over line breaks than Python, so chained methods are commonly started on new lines.

-- There is a small problem though -- the individual TSVs don't have columns for the title and genre of their books, so when they're combined, we have no way of knowing which lines came from which files
-- To solve this, we'll introduce an intermediate process that does a little surgery on our files
-- Nextflow's ability to capture terminal output in a channel and the standard Unix utility `paste` make this a simple one-liner
+There is a small problem though--the individual TSVs don't have columns for the title and genre of their books, so when they're combined, we have no way of knowing which lines came from which files.
+To solve this, we'll introduce an intermediate process that does a little surgery on our files.
+Nextflow's ability to capture terminal output in a channel and the standard Unix utility `paste` make this a simple one-liner.

 ```java
 process paste_ids {